 If you would like to learn more about supporting the John Button Fund, please email Monica Hanns in our Development Office.

-The Melbourne School of Government is proud to announce the winner of this year's John Button School Prize.
+The Melbourne School of Government is proud to announce the winner of the 2016 John Button School Prize.
 We received over 100 entries, making it the most competitive contest in the history of the School Prize.

 Anand Bharadwaj is a Year 10 student at Trinity Grammar School and received an honourable mention for his entry in the 2015 John Button School Prize.
 He was selected as the winner of the 2016 John Button Essay Prize for his essay, 'Is there a remedy for Australia's ailing healthcare system?
 Pathways for the future'.
 The essay impressed the judging panel with its clarity of expression, depth of research, and presentation of a considered solution to the problem of the ever-growing costs of providing universal healthcare in Australia.